muratbavas/VagrantCoreDemo/README.md

 # Requirement list to get your Development Server Ready

-Following steps will be applying to your Local Computer;
+##Following steps will be applying to your Local Computer;
-## Oracle VirtualBox Installation
+* Oracle VirtualBox Installation
-Install VirtualBox application to your local computer on the [Vagrant web site](https://www.vagrantup.com/downloads.html).
+Install VirtualBox application to your local computer on the [Oracle VirtualBox web site](https://www.virtualbox.org/wiki/Downloads).

-## Vagrant Installation
+* Vagrant Installation
 Install Vagrant application to your local computer on the [Vagrant web site](https://www.vagrantup.com/downloads.html).

-## Git Installation
+* Git Installation
 Install git application to your local computer on the [Git web site](https://www.vagrantup.com/downloads.html). https://git-scm.com/downloads

-# Run the Vagrant
+## Run the Vagrant

 type the following commands in cmd on the same folder path with Vagrantfile path
 ```